owenwuef/CocoaPodsTest/Pods/BaseModel/README.md

     - (void)tearDown;

 The tearDown method complements setUp.
-It is called when the object is destroyed, but will only be called if the setUp method was called first.
+It is called whent he object is destroyed, but will only be called if the setUp method was called first.
 This is useful in situations where the class gets destroyed before it is initialised, which might for example happen if it was created by calling [[Model alloc] initWithObject:nil].
 By putting your destructor logic in tearDown instead of dealloc, you can avoid unbalanced calls to removeObserver, etc. You should never call `tearDown` yourself directly, except in the context of calling `[super tearDown]` (it is called automatically by BaseModel's `dealloc` method).
 There is no need to call `[super tearDown]` unless you have subclassed one of your own BaseModel subclasses.

     - (void)setWithDictionary:(NSDictionary *)dict;